fahdd95/Click-to-translate/README.md

 Note: i will upload the extension on chrome store soon.

-# Why Real-time video translator (Click to translate)
+# Why Ultimate Video Translator(D-Click To Translate)

 Basically, i wrote this tool because i am learning norwegian language and watching NRK TV with arabic subtitle is so important to achieve my norwegian language goal.

 # History

+16/10/2020   New Popup Layout

 12/10/2020   Allow content script just when pressing start.